vilmerolle/simple-borderless/README.md

 - Works best with games running in **windowed mode**.
 - Compatible with most Windows applications.
 - No modification of the target application is performed.
-- Can be converted to an EXE using PyInstaller: